Santiago de Compostela derailment: Investigation

-Various media outlets reported that Garzón Amo had, over a year ago, boasted on his personal Facebook page, of the speeds at which his trains would travel.
+Multiple media outlets reported that, in 2012, a year before the accident, Garzón Amo had boasted on his personal Facebook page about the high speeds his trains would travel.
 One Facebook posting, reported by Spanish media, attributed to Garzón Amo, stated: "It would be amazing to go alongside police and overtake them and trigger off the speed camera", accompanied by a photo of a train's speedometer clocking 200 km/h.
 A follow-up comment attributed to Garzón Amo reads: "Ha ha ha, that would be a lovely fine for Renfe."
 However, these speeds are normal and fully permitted on the high-speed line sections.